foreverfighter/coding-for-non-coders/README.md

 3. For server-side programming, **PHP** is the most [popular](https://w3techs.com/technologies/history_overview/programming_language) language by far.
 4. Other good languages to learn are **Java**, and **C#**, because they are popular.

+## Jobs

+### What is a developer?

+Someone who writes code.

+### What do developers do on a day-to-day basis?

+### What is a data analyst?

+Someone who works primarily with data.
+This usually involves collecting, manipulating, visualizing and analyzing the data.

+### What is a data scientist?

+Someone who does machine learning.
+They often also need to do the work of a data analyst.

 ## Languages

 ### What is JSON?